josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🪻_who_died_for_your_vote.md

 ---

 ## 🏮 Footer
-*🪻 Who Died For Your Vote* is a living node of the **Polaris Protocol**.
+*🪻 Who Died For Your Vote?* is a living node of the **Polaris Protocol**.
 It restores historical accuracy where sanitisation has replaced truth.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-12-18_
+_Last updated: 2025-12-23_